-Upon completion of this offering we will have a total of 10,595,755 shares of our Class A common stock outstanding, or 11,174,404 shares assuming the underwriters exercise in full their option to purchase additional shares of Class A common stock.
-Following the completion of this offering, our Senior Managing Directors will own an aggregate of 20,732,016 partnership units in Evercore LP (or 20,153,367 partnership units if the underwriters exercise in full their option to purchase additional shares), of which 15,878,851 partnership units (or 15,300,202 partnership units if the underwriters exercise in full their option to purchase additional shares) will be fully vested and 4,853,164 partnership units will be unvested.
+Our Senior Managing Directors own an aggregate of 23,136,829 partnership units in Evercore LP.
 Our amended and restated certificate of incorporation allows the exchange of partnership units in Evercore LP (other than those held by us) for shares of our Class A common stock on a one-for-one basis, subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications.
 The shares of Class A common stock issuable upon exchange of the partnership units that are held by our Senior Managing Directors are eligible for resale from time to time, subject to certain contractual and Securities Act restrictions.
-In addition, we have granted to certain of our employees and directors 2,795,295 restricted stock units pursuant to the Evercore Partners Inc. 2006 Stock Incentive Plan.
-Of these restricted stock units, 1,306,941 will be fully vested following the completion of this offering.
+In addition, in connection with the IPO, we granted certain of our employees an aggregate of 2,286,055 RSUs pursuant to the Evercore Partners Inc. 2006 Stock Incentive Plan.
+207,116 of these RSUs were fully vested on the grant date and the remaining 2,078,939 RSUs are unvested and will vest upon the same conditions as the unvested partnership units of Evercore LP issued in connection with the Formation Transaction and the Protego Combination as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations -Reorganization".